How to Make Google Slides Look Good: Tips To Follow

 • Data or chart slide

-Alignment guides and grouping
+Alignment Guides and Grouping

 Always align text boxes and visuals using guides.
 Group related elements so they stay together when resizing or moving.

-Charts and diagrams
+Charts and Diagrams

 Use simple charts to highlight insights, not raw data.
 Remove unnecessary gridlines, labels, and colors that distract from the main point.